ChechuMP/BHand_GUI_UCLM/README.md

 # BHand_GUI_UCLM

+UNDER CONSTRUCTION

-This repository provides tools to control and simulate the robotic hand Barrett Hand on ROS
+This repository provides tools to control and simulate the robotic hand Barrett Hand BH8-280 on ROS.